evandro-prompter/evandro-prompter/README.md

 - 👋 Hi, I’m @evandro-prompter
-- 🌟 Studying Prompt Engineering
+- 🌟 Studying Prompt Engineering voltado para marketing
 - 👀 I’m interested in machine learning, AI as tool to business analitycs and phylosophy
 - 🌱 I’m currently learning details about LLMs(DeepSeek, GPT, Gemini, MSCopilot and Dall-e), CoT, RAG and more prompts methods to extract the better of AI
 - 💞️ I’m looking to collaborate on business analytics and LLMs that help people save time in theyr solutions